Princesses of Muerning, part 2

 “Do you know?”
 Xenia insisted.

-“Sit down, daughters of Lunaria,” He said to them.
+“Sit down, daughters of Lunaria, Princesses of Muerning,” he said to them.
 They did so, and the teacher passed Xenia a cup of tea.
-At her touch she pulled the heat from it.
+At her touch, she pulled the heat from it.
 She broke its frozen surface and drank its cold contents.

-“Your father is dead,” He said.
+“Your father has passed from this world,” He said.
 Both had somewhere within themselves expected this, yet it still brought out tears.

 “What happened?”
 Xenia asked.

-“His name was Corian Addle.
-Now you can simply call him, betrayer,” Their teacher said.
+“The one responsible… You may call him, The Betrayer, for he deserves no other name now,” Their teacher said.
 “He tricked your father.
 He led him into a trap.
-Your fathers forces where crushed.
-None where left to live.”
+Your father’s forces were crushed.
+None were left to live.”

 “And our mother?”
 Maureen asked.